Professor of English

 BA, English (1980), University of Washington

 My primary specialty is Eighteenth-century British literature.
-I enjoy the poetry of Pope, Johnson's Rambler essays and Boswell's Life of Johnson, Hogarth's prints, eighteenth-century typography, the history of manners, the history of medicine.
-Beyond the eighteenth century, I love introducing students to literature in translation, especially Japanese and Russian literature.
-I am especially interested in the pleasures of low-tech teaching and am doing my best to preserve them in my classes.
-I try to keep teaching at the center of my intellectual life.
+I enjoy the poetry of Pope, Johnson’s Rambler essays and Boswell’s Life of Johnson, Hogarth’s prints, eighteenth-century typography, the history of manners, and the history of medicine.
+Beyond the eighteenth century, I enjoy literature in translation, particularly Japanese and Russian; the study of writing technologies, especially calligraphy, letterpress, and the history of the book; and film studies, with an emphasis on film history.

 American Society of Eighteenth-century Studies 2011 Innovative Course Design Award